 AWS Glacier is the storage service which allows you to archive historical data that doesn’t need to be accessed for a long period of time.
 Glacier offers you the possibility to keep your historical information, such as activity reports from past years, properly archived at a lower cost than general purpose and infrequent access storage services.

-What is the S3 storage pricing?
+What is the AWS S3 Pricing storage?

 IMPORTANT TO KNOW:“If you are a newly registered user on AWS, you receive a Free Tier of 5 GB of Amazon S3 Standard Storage class, 20,000 Get Requests, 2,000 Put Requests, and 15 GB of data transfer, each month for one year.”